 Protecting your information

 In your dealings with us you may provide us with information that may include data that is known as personal data.
 We will process your personal data to allow us to provide you with our services in quoting for, arranging and administering your insurances.
 Such data will also be used to manage future communications between ourselves about insurance, where you have agreed, or in circumstances where to do so will be in our mutual interests.
 Please email [email protected] or speak to one of our staff if you want to opt out of such communications.
 We will only grant access to or share your data within our firm, with other authorised third parties and product and service providers such as insurers where we are entitled to do so by law under lawful data processing.
 If you require further information on how we process your data, please click here to see our Privacy Notice.

 How to claim

-You can make a claim through the Flock Cover app when you are still in flight, or after the flight has ended via the Flight History page.
-This should be done as soon as you become aware of any incident which could give rise to a claim.
-If in doubt about how to make a claim through the Flock Cover app, please contact us directly.
+You can notify a claim online or via the mobile app at any time.
+This should be done as soon as you become aware of any incident which could give rise to a claim which is in accordance with the terms of your policy.
+If in doubt about how to notify a claim please contact us directly.

 Fees and charges

-The total premium cost includes a 12% Insurance Premium Tax and a Distribution Fee from our payment partner Stripe.
-Currently, the fee is 1.4% + 20p for major European cards.
-For more information, see here.
+The total premium cost includes a 12% Insurance Premium Tax and includes a Distribution Fee from our payment partner Stripe.
+The fee is currently 1.4% + 20p for major European Cards.
+For more information see here.